Nunavut Provincial Payroll Information

 The Nunavut payroll tax is 2% of gross remuneration for each employee.
 The taxation regime is designed to provide financial resources to help meet the Territories' responsibilities in funding public services such as health care and education.
 Although it is the employee who pays the tax, employers are required to withhold the tax from their employees' pay, and remit the tax directly to the Territory.

-CanPay provides Payroll and HR software and online solutions for thousands of companies across Canada.
-If your business has a unique payroll or HR need or you are simply looking for an alternative to your current method, contact us today.
+CanPay provides Payroll and HR software for thousands of companies across Canada.
+If your business has a unique payroll need or you are simply looking for an alternative to your current method, contact us today.
 We can offer you a customized solution that will suit your unique business requirements.
 Please call 1-800-665-5129 or send an email request to: sales@canpay.com.